DoyinsolaK/Employee-Training-Analysis/README.md

 The dataset was sourced from the internet.

-DATASET DESCRIPTION
+DATASET DESCRIPTION:
 In this project I analyzed the training of an employee data of an unknown company.
 The dataset has 3000 rows and 10 columns, the columns comprises of the Employee ID, Training Date, Training Program Name, Training Type, Training Outcome, Trainer, Location, Training Duration in days and hours and the Training Cost.
 Noticed there was no column with the heading “Training ID” which I feel it’s not supposed to be because the trainees are supposed to have training id attached to their registration asides their employee ID

 The training date is from January 2022 to December 2023.

-DATA CLEANING AND PREPARATION
+DATA CLEANING AND PREPARATION:
 This particular data didn’t need much cleaning but I took this step.
 -	Changed the training days into hours to have an idea of how many hours the trainee spent on their training.
 -	Removed the empty rows that was added to the dataset which had no information.